hmaarrfk/Validity91/README.md

   5. Run it within Spyder

 ## Wireshark development
+The main strategy is to use Wireshark and a Windows Guest OS running in VirtualBox to capture all the traffic between a working Windows implementation and the sensor.
+I don't really think this is SUPER necessary.
+I was able to obtain a dump of the enrollment process on windows.
   1. Install libusb: `pkcon install libusb-devel`
   3. Install Wireshark: `pkcon install wireshark`
     1. Set it up to capture [USB output](https://wiki.wireshark.org/CaptureSetup/USB)